19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Zone.md

 2. A [Ranged Attack](../Combat/Ranged%20Attack.md) can target anyone they can see in their current zone or a number of zones away according to the range of the weapon.

 Whenever 5 feet is referenced, treat it as meaning [Engaged](../Conditions/Engaged.md).

-[^1]: *A large outdoor archery battle may have 300 foot zones, while a cramped dungeon only has 30 foot zones.*